Noongar language

-Varieties of the Noongar subgroup
+Varieties

 It is generally agreed that there was no single, standard Noongar (or Nyungar) language before European settlement: it was a subgroup (or possibly a dialect continuum) of closely related languages, whose speakers were differentiated geographically and, in some cases, by cultural practices.
 The dialects merged into the modern Noongar language following colonisation.
 A 1990 conference organised by the Nyoongar Language Project Advisory Panel recognised that the Noongar subgroup included at least three distinct languages.
 This was highlighted by the 2011 Noongar Dictionary, edited by Bernard Rooney, which was based on the Yuat (Juat) variety, from the northwest part of the Noongar subgroup area.

 The highlighted area of the map shown here may correspond to the Noongar subgroup.
 The subdivisions shown correspond to individual varieties.
 In modern Noongar, these varieties have merged.
 There is controversy in some cases as to whether all of these varieties were part of the original Noongar subgroup.
 Some may have been distinct languages and some may have belonged to neighbouring subgroups.

 Many linguists believe that the northernmost language shown, Amangu, was not part of the Noongar subgroup, was instead a part of the Kartu subgroup, and may have been a dialect of the Kartu language Nhanda.
 (As such, Amangu may have been synonymous with a dialect known as Nhanhagardi, which has also been classified, at different times, as a part of Nhanda, Noongar, or Widi.)

 There is a general consensus that the following varieties belong to the Noongar subgroup: Wudjari, Minang, Bibelman (a.k.a.
 Pibelman; Bibbulman), Kaneang (Kaniyang), Wardandi, Balardung (a.k.a.
 Ballardong; which probably included Tjapanmay/Djabanmai), and Yuat (Juat).
 Wiilman, Whadjuk (Wajuk) and Pinjarup are also usually regarded as dialects of Noongar, although this identification is not completely secure.
 The Koreng (Goreng) people are thought to have spoken a dialect of, or closely related to, Wudjari, in which case their language would have been part of the Noongar subgroup.
 Njakinjaki (Nyakinyaki) was possibly a dialect of Kalaamaya – a language related to, but separate from, the original Noongar subgroup.
 It is not clear if the Njunga (or Nunga) dialect was significantly different from Wudjari.
 However, according to Norman Tindale, the Njunga people rejected the name Wudjari and had adopted some of the customs of their non-Noongar-speaking eastern neighbours, the Ngadjunmaya.